This Post includes

 3245 N Ashland

-This hotel was closed in 2006, demolished
+This hotel was closed in 2006, and then demolished

-and a condo building was built in its place by 2009
+A condo building was built in its place by 2009

 1950 Sanborn Fire Insurance Map